The passenger lists in our archives

 All passenger lists held by us have been digitised and are available through FamilySearch.
 These lists are being indexed by volunteers using the records that are available through the FamilySearch website.
 The indexing is complete only for the assisted immigrant programme through to 1888.
 The remaining passenger lists are being progressively indexed by name with new entries being added over time.
 So, if you are initially unsuccessful with a search try again periodically.

-You will require a FamilySearch account to access the records.
-This remains free of charge.
+You do not require a FamilySearch account to access the records.

 Volunteer to index passenger lists from your own computer